The Most Beautiful Swimming Holes in Tonga(c) tongapocketguide.com

 Island Group: Vava’u

 A lesser-known freshwater cave pool in Tonga, Veimumuni Cave can be found in the island group of Vava’u.
 It’s not known where the mysterious freshwater of this cave comes from but has been used for centuries for bathing by the locals only up until just over 30 years ago.
-You can learn more about the history and legends surrounding the cave pool on an information sign at the entrance of the short walkway leading to the cave.

 Nowadays, those feeling brave enough to swim in this brackish cave pool have the chance to get a refreshing dip.
-The pool is not too deep with a maximum depth of only 2m (6ft).
+The pool is not too deep with a maximum depth of only 2 m (6 ft).

 There is no entrance fee to visit this cave.